ScheiBig/Rezerwacja-Stolikow/backend/README.md

 For the list of available endpoints, their inputs and outputs schemas, and side effects, see the next section below.

+Adding `--args='-P:shouldPurge=true'` will reset persistence for PendingLocks and Reservations.

 ### `gradle test` 🚧 Maybe someday

 Launches the unit tests.